Bubblin-Superbooks/official-handbook/README.md

-# Bubblin Official-Handbook
+# Official-Handbook
-A superquick guide to writing & publishing [Superbooks](https://bubbl.in/faq) on Bubblin.
+An official guide to writing & publishing [superbooks](https://bubbl.in/faq).

 This app was baked with [bookiza](http://bookiza.io) - the "book baking" tool.

-# Live render
+## Live render
 The book is rendered here: [Official Handbook](https://bubbl.in/cover/official-handbook-by-marvin-danig)

-# Hack the book
+## Hack the book

+To develop on this book from your local:

 ```
     $ git clone https://github.com/bubblin/Official-Handbook.git